 Article

-The results showed that 23%, 8%, and 46% of individuals with acute SARS-CoV-2 infection had skeletal, cardiac, and epidermal autoantibodies, respectively.
-These high levels were also observed in COVID-19 convalescents, in whom positivity increased to 30% skeletal, 40% cardiac, and 52% epidermal autoantibodies.
-However, only 6% of non-COVID-19 patients had cardiac autoantibodies.
+The results showed that individuals with acute SARS-CoV-2 infection had skeletal, cardiac, and epidermal autoantibodies, with rates of 23%, 8%, and 46%, respectively.
+These high levels of autoantibodies were also detected in COVID-19 convalescents, in whom positivity increased to 30% skeletal, 40% cardiac, and 52% epidermal autoantibodies.
+By contrast, only 6% of non-COVID-19 patients had cardiac autoantibodies.
 Low levels were also observed in influenza patients.

-A possible link between severe COVID-19 and Dsg2 was investigated by histopathological examination of postmortem cardiac tissues from patients who died from COVID-19.
-The findings showed structural changes and disruption of the intercalated discs between cardiomyocytes.
-The authors noted that disruption of the intercalated discs leads to increased fat deposition and scar tissue.
-Ultimately, this perturbation of gap junctions leads to an impaired capacity of cardiac action potentials to spread through cardiac tissue, resulting in cardiac conduction delay and ventricular arrhythmias.
+The histopathological examination of postmortem cardiac tissues from patients who died from COVID-19 showed structural changes and disruption of the intercalated discs between cardiomyocytes.
+According to the authors, the intercalated disc disruption leads to increased fat deposition and scar tissue, and ultimately, to an impaired capacity of cardiac action potentials to spread through cardiac tissue.
+This results in cardiac conduction delay and ventricular arrhythmias.

 Conclusion